Strange metal in the doped Hubbard model via percolation: Abstract

 \section{Abstract}

-Many strongly correlated systems, including high-temperature superconductors such as the cuprates, exhibit strange metallic behavior in certain parameter regimes characterized by anomalous transport properties that are irreconcilable with a Fermi-liquid-like description in terms of quasiparticles.
+Many strongly correlated systems exhibit strange metallic behavior in certain parameter regimes characterized by anomalous transport properties that are irreconcilable with a Fermi-liquid-like description in terms of quasiparticles.
 The Hubbard model is a standard theoretical starting point to examine the properties of such systems and also exhibits non-Fermi-liquid behavior in simulations.
-Here we analytically study the two-dimensional hole-doped Hubbard model, first identifying a percolation transition that occurs in the low-energy sector at critical hole doping $p_c\sim 0.19$.
-We then use the critical properties near this transition to rewrite the Hubbard Hamiltonian in a way that motivates a large-$N$ model with strange metallic properties.
-In particular, we show that this model has the linear-in-$T$ resistivity and power-law optical conductivity $\sim \abs{\omega}^{-2/3}$ observed in the strange metal regime of cuprates, suggesting potential relevance for describing this important class of materials.
+Here we analytically study the two-dimensional hole-doped Hubbard model in the large $U$ limit, first identifying a doping-induced percolation transition in the low-energy sector occurring at a definite critical doping $p_c$ depending on lattice structure.
+Using the critical properties near this transition we rewrite the Hubbard Hamiltonian and motivate a low-energy lattice-independent large-$N$ model with distinct non-Fermi-liquid properties.
+We show that this model has linear-in-$T$ resistivity with doping-dependent slope maximized at $p=p_c$ and power-law optical conductivity $\sim \abs{\omega}^{-2/3}$.
+Though the parameters used in developing this theory mean it cannot be directly applied to the cuprate superconductors, we nevertheless reproduce several important phenomena observed in their strange metal phase, and also predict these same qualitative behaviors to manifest in other lattices near concrete hole dopings.